-The Ballistic Coefficient Calculator utility of RCBS.Load gives the user the
+The Ballistic Coefficient Calculator utility of GMDR.Load gives the user the

 capability of deriving the Ballistic Coefficient of a bullet shot in flat fire, by simply

 dialing the measured muzzle velocity and one of the following: